Quantum computing integration with classical apps

 Availability

-Availability of the quantum compute functionality is highly dependent on the availability and install base of the quantum computing provider and optimization provider.
+Availability of the quantum compute functionality is highly dependent on the availability and install base of the quantum computing provider.
 Depending on the compute target, the classical client application might experience long delays or unavailability of the target.

 For the surrounding Azure services, the usual availability considerations apply: